 • Further reduce your allergic potential by avoiding highly allergenic foods such as wheat, gluten (rich in wheat, rye and barley) and yeast.

-• Get tested for food allergies so that you know if there are any other foods you need to avoid.
+• Get tested for food intolerances so that you know if there are any other foods you need to avoid.
 And sort out any digestive problems.
 Disruption in the gut enhances allergic potential.
 Read my book Hidden Food Allergies to get to the bottom of your food allergies and improve gut health.